You know, the British Open started today, and I didn't even know it.

 The last thing you're going to do is agree with any of them.

-The review of the U.S. government's bond rating is prompted by the possibility that the debt limit will not be raised in time to prevent a missed payment of interest or principle on outstanding bonds and notes.
+The review of the U.S. government's bond rating is prompted by the possibility that the debt limit will not be raised in time to prevent a missed payment of interest or principal on outstanding bonds and notes.

 That, folks, we gave you the numbers on this yesterday.

-It's not possible to miss a payment unless somebody doesn't make it.
+It's not possible to miss a payment unless somebody doesn't make it, which that falls to Obama.

 We have the money there.

-And Stuart Varney, I was listening to him this morning in Foxy very worried about this.
+And Stuart Varney, I was listening to him this morning.

 You know, Stuart's a good guy, but he's very, very worried about this.

-If we miss one payment, then we are in a world of total humiliation.
+If we miss one payment, then we are in a world of total humiliation, embarrassment.

-Here's what, you know, the American people need to ask themselves a question.
+If we miss one, here's what you know, the American people need to ask themselves a question.

-The question we elect Barack Hussein Obama, and two and a half years later, we find ourselves on the verge of budgetary default.
+The question, we elect Barack Hussein Obama, and two and a half years later, we find ourselves on the verge of budgetary default.

 We elect Barack Hussein Obama president two and a half years.